matthewmjm/bank_party/readme.md

 1. Bank#new_account(number, balance, customer)
-    - Takes in 3 arguments, the account number, nickname, and customer object and will create a new account associated with the bank instance the method was called on.
+    - Takes in 3 arguments, the account number, balance, and customer object and will create a new account associated with the bank instance the method was called on.

 1. Bank#oldest_account
     - Method returns the oldest account associated with the specified bank.